deepaksood619/deepaksood619.github.io/docs/management/people-management/people-team-management.md

 - Alerting
 - **Finding problems proactively**
 - **Participating in knowledge sharing (Tech sessions)**

-- **Understanding the specifications**for the "thing" you are about to implement.
+- **Understanding the specifications** for the "thing" you are about to implement.
 - **Estimating time** required to implement something.
 - **Communications skills** and clearness in your reporting and communication.
-- **Knowledge in the programming languages**you use.
+- **Knowledge in the programming languages** you use.
-- **Knowledge in the libraries**you use.
+- **Knowledge in the libraries** you use.
-- **Knowledge in the tool-sets**you use.
+- **Knowledge in the tool-sets** you use.
 - **Analytical thinking** and experience (practical when you design the architecture of the "thing" prior to coding it).
-- **Technological understanding**(ability to see your new "thing" in a wider perspective, for example how a small library fit into a large project or product).
+- **Technological understanding** (ability to see your new "thing" in a wider perspective, for example how a small library fit into a large project or product).
 - **Creativity**(finding better ways to achieve your projects goals).
 - **Planning**
-- **Coding**(testable code, clean reusable code, maintainable code, readable code, bug-free code, beautiful code).
+- **Coding** (testable code, clean reusable code, maintainable code, readable code, bug-free code, beautiful code).
-- **Correctness**(few bugs, few iterations with refactoring).
+- **Correctness** (few bugs, few iterations with refactoring).
-- **Application performance**(the application does what it's supposed to do without wasting CPU, memory or other resources).
+- **Application performance** (the application does what it's supposed to do without wasting CPU, memory or other resources).
-- **Learning**(your ability to learn about and use new technologies, protocols, libraries, or even languages as needed).
+- **Learning** (your ability to learn about and use new technologies, protocols, libraries, or even languages as needed).
-- **Durability**(to stay on track no matter what, even when you feel dead bored, or in way over your head).
+- **Durability** (to stay on track no matter what, even when you feel dead bored, or in way over your head).

 ## Effectiveness

 - Actual delivery time vs Estimated delivery time
 - One time successful delivery vs Total delivery
-- Overall accomplish time: issue created time to issue resolved time.
+- Overall accomplish time - issue created time to issue resolved time

 ## Quality

 - Avg code review score
 - Re-do work counts
-- Bug Reports: Total vs Critical
+- Bug Reports - Total vs Critical

 ## Productivity